CodingItWrong/codingitwrong.com/_posts/2020-04-01-how-we-got-here.md

 - Bragged about the ratings of the briefings. [[link]](https://twitter.com/realDonaldTrump/status/1244320570315018240)
 - "Incredibly interesting…everybody is going crazy, they're going crazy, they can't get enough of it." [[link]](https://twitter.com/atrupar/status/1245134235964452866)

-Gave medical advice to take unapproved hydroxychloroquine and azithromycin:
+Gave medical advice to take unapproved hydroxychloroquine and azithromycin to treat COVID-19:
 * <https://twitter.com/DrJenGunter/status/1241404043555041280>
 * May be life-threatening. [[link]](https://twitter.com/tedlieu/status/1241411870189182976)
 * Resulted in a man dying and his wife going to the ICU. [[link]](http://bannerhealth.mediaroom.com/chloroquinephosphate)